ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 then A and C are in the same cluster by definition.

 **Specification:**
-A file in a tabular format with two columns: "Input Record ID" and "Cluster ID".
+A file in a tabular format with three columns: "Input Dataset", "Input Record ID", and "Cluster ID".
-"Input Record ID" must have unique values.
+Combinations of values in the "Input Dataset" and "Input Record ID" columns must be unique.
 "Cluster ID" may take any value.

 .. note::

-   In the future, we should add to this specification that each "Input Record ID" is a Record ID value found in an input dataset.
+   In the future, we should add to this specification that each "Input Record ID" is a Record ID value found in the input dataset indicated by the "Input Dataset" column.
    EasyLink currently doesn't support this.

 **Example:**